Check Vichy Cosmetic Batch Code

 Before you rely on the decoded date

-• Vichy codes are usually compact pharmacy skincare lot codes on boxes, tubes, and bottles; start with box flap, tube crimp, bottle base.
+• Common visible clues for Vichy include compact pharmacy skincare lot codes on boxes, tubes, and bottles; start with box flap, tube crimp, bottle base.

 • Sunscreen, vitamin C, and active skincare should be judged more strictly than basic moisturizers.